EnterpriseDB/tpa/docs/src/efm.md

 ### Repmgr

-EFM works as a failover manager and therefore TPA will still install repmgr for setting up postgresql replicas. `repmgrd` i.e. repmgr's daemon remains disabled in this case and repmgr's only job is to provided replication setup functionality.
+EFM works as a failover manager and therefore TPA will still install repmgr for setting up postgresql replicas on postgres versions 11 and below. `repmgrd` i.e. repmgr's daemon remains disabled in this case and repmgr's only job is to provided replication setup functionality.

+For postgres versions 12 and above, any cluster that uses EFM will use `pg_basebackup` to create standby nodes and not use repmgr in any form.